• Skip to primary navigation

 What is a patty pan baking tray?
 Are there any substitutions?

 A patty pan is a baking tray with small, shallow round holes.
-This type of tray is popular for use when making tarts, small cakes, quiches and butterfly cakes.
+This type of tray is popular for use when making tarts, small cakes, mini quiches and butterfly cakes.

 If you don't have a patty pan tin, you can use an old fashioned gem iron pan.
-Alternatively, you can bake the mixture in a regular muffin tin and then cut each of the sponge cakes in half once cooled to make smaller cakes.
+Alternatively, you can bake the mixture in a regular muffin tin and then cut each of the sponge cakes in half, once cooled, to make smaller cakes.

 How do I know when my jelly is ready to use?